Simalexa/MatrixOperations/README.md

 Program can solve equation with matrix and vectors parameters.

 Avaliable operations:
-1. Addition of two matrix/two vectors/matrix and vector.
+1. Addition of two matrix/two vectors.
 3. Multiplication of two matrix/two vectors/matrix and vector/
 scalar and matrix/scalar and vector.